Germinating Byblis Seeds

 Date: 17 July 2007

-In the wild, the byblis plant depend on bush fires to stimulate the seeds to germinate before the rainy season.
+In the wild, the Byblis plant depend on bush fires to stimulate the seeds to germinate before the rainy season.
 Some growers use smoke treatment to germinate their seeds.
-This means they place the seeds in a container and smoke the seeds inside the containeer.
-A have personally tried this but the results were not conclusive and it does not work everytime.
+To do this they place the seeds in a container and smoke the seeds inside the container.
+A have personally tried this but the results were not conclusive and it does not work every time.

 Another way to do it is by using GA3, which is Gibberelic.
-Dissolve about 20mg to 20mls of clean/filtered water.
-The seeds needs to be left for about 24 hours in the Gibberelic solution before they are sowed on a peat and sand mix.
+Dissolve about 20mg Gibberelic with 20mls of clean/filtered water.
+The seeds need to be left for about 24 hours in the Gibberelic solution before they are sowed on a peat and sand mix.

 Here’s what you do…